Nathhill92/projects/AWS Hosted Wordpress/README.md

 •	PHP-fpm runs as the “apache” user by default, change to match with your web server user account - nginx in my case

 •	By default, WordPress generates its hyperlinks from a DB entry.
 This is an IP address, which doesn't really work in an elastic context.
-Make sure to change to the url for your ELB.
+Make sure to change the entry to the URL for your ELB.